 Can the rankings be faulty, and why is my university’s ranked so low?

 1. University Category:

-CSIC ranking is the largest ranking by number of HEIs analyzed, but there is no classification of the different institutional types, so research-intensive universities are listed together with community colleges or theological seminaries.
+CSIC ranking is the largest ranking by the number of HEIs analyzed, but there is no classification of the different institutional types, so research-intensive universities are listed together with community colleges or theological seminaries.
 However, the rank segregates all of them so it is not difficult to build sub-rankings for those interested.

 2. University missions:

-The direct measurement of teaching mission is virtually unfeasible and those evaluations based on surveys (subjective), ratios of students/scholars (data unreliable and results not segregating), or employment results (with many variables involved other than the quality of teaching) should be avoided.
+The direct measurement of teaching mission is virtually unfeasible and those evaluations are based on surveys (subjective), ratios of students/scholars (data unreliable and results not segregating), or employment results (with many variables involved other than the quality of teaching) should be avoided.
 CSIC’s ranking ranks indirectly this mission using web presence as an indicator of the commitment of the scholars with their students.
 It is not perfect but the future of this mission is clearly in the web arena and any institution or individual not realizing that is losing ground very fast.

 3. Big numbers.

 The quality of the data does not only depend on the source used, but also on the numbers involved.
 For example, the number of universities with more than one Nobel Prize is probably lower than 200 (including all of those granted since 1900) that makes it very difficult to rank them correctly.